This Day In Literary History

 The first edition of Dr. Spock's Baby & Child Care sold 500,000 copies in its first six months of publication.
 To this date, the book has sold over fifty million copies and continues to influence generations of parents.
 It also continues to court controversy.

 In the late 1960s, then Vice President Spiro Agnew blamed Dr. Spock's child rearing books for the creation of the youth counterculture, (he called them the Spock Generation) accusing him of promoting permissiveness and disrespect for authority.

-Agnew would resign in disgrace after being charged with evading taxes and accepting bribes.
-Many conservatives agreed with his assessment of Dr. Spock.
+Agnew would resign in disgrace after being charged with evading taxes and accepting bribes, but many conservatives agreed with his assessment of Dr. Spock.
 In his last book, A Better World for Our Children (1994), Spock addressed this criticism: